Walkover-Web-Solution/Giddh-New-Angular4-App/README.md

 ## Electron Build for Test

-1. Checkout the test branch: git checkout giddh-2.0.
+1. Checkout the Electron Test Branch (test-electron-build): git checkout test-electron-build.
 2. Pull the latest changes from the test branch: git pull origin giddh-2.0.
 3. Update the version for the Angular package and the Electron Giddh package (e.g., if the current version is 8.2.15, increase the suffix from 15 to 16).
 4. Run the Windows package build: npm run package:windows.